CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 # Tools and Set-up

 During this workshop it is recommended that you use Visual Studio Code to run the workshop, and that you have the Auto-save feature enabled.
 To do this, go to the **File** menu, and select **Autosave**.

-For all instructions, it is assumed you will be working in the root folder of this project.
-There is a folder called 'Files' which contains the files used in this workshop to save you typing them out manually.

 Where commands are executed, you should be using the built in terminal from VS Code, and not the command line.
 To open the terminal, select **View**, then **Terminal**.